Author: Gershon Ben Keren

 Step-4: Move slightly offline.
 Don’t stand directly in front off your aggressor.
 Your movement should be subtle enough that they don’t feel the need to turn, in order to face you, as you talk.
 However, it should mean that they will be forced to turn/rotate slightly if/when they make an attack.
 You’re maybe only gaining a millisecond of time here when they do attack, but every bit helps and adds up, improving your chances of making a successful defense.
 Generally, I’ll shuffle slightly to my right, away from their right hand/arm.
 I work off the premise that most people are right-handed, and so that’s the hand/arm that they’ll use to attack with – and I want it to travel the greatest distance to reach me (it is also likely that it will be slowing down and reducing in power, as it would have been timed to hit me, had I been directly in front of my attacker).
 Oftentimes, an assailant will give you a clue as to the hand they are going to use, because they will step back with the same side leg, and load weight on to it – this allows them to shift weight forward, to help generate power, when they make their attack.
 If somebody shifts weight on to the left in this manner, I’ll assume they are left-handed, and move slightly off-line to my left, away from their hand.
 All the time, I am checking for other signs, such as target-glancing, and scanning (you’ll be surprised at how many people look/glance away, and back at you when they’re planning to make an attack), which may indicate their readiness to punch/strike/stab/slash/grab etc.

 Step-5: Keep your plan simple enough, to allow yourself to be decisive.
 I’m a strong believer in the effectiveness of pre-emptive striking.
 My “regular” plan, is to move back, and when/if my aggressor steps forward, committing an assault, to be the one who strikes first; because situations determine solutions this isn’t a hard and fast plan, but simply the one I generally default to.
 When I strike, I have only one thing in mind: getting a hand in to my attacker’s face.
 This is actually my “self-defense” plan in just about every situation; get a hand into my assailant’s face, and then let my training take over.
 Trying to think two, three moves ahead is impossible in a real-life encounter.
 This is due in large part to the fact that you can never predict your attacker’s response(s) to what you do.
-When he played IBM’s Big Blue Computer, Chess Grandmaster Gary Kasparov, stated that he only ever calculated (and was only capable of), one or two moves ahead at a time, from there he was simply responding to the situation and letting his years of experience and knowledge intuitively guide him.
+When he played IBM’s Deep Blue Computer, Chess Grandmaster Gary Kasparov, stated that he only ever calculated (and was only capable of), one or two moves ahead at a time, from there he was simply responding to the situation and letting his years of experience and knowledge intuitively guide him.
 In contrast, the computer – and a team of programmers – calculated all of the possibilities to the millions of iterations and possibilities as a result of each move, and at the end of the day, lost.
 A real-life violent encounter is far more stressful than a chess match (whatever the stakes), and two moves ahead, is usually too much to think about.
 Keep it simple and have a go-to starting move.
 For me, it’s the hand in the face, to disrupt my attacker - after that, my training – my time sparring, my work on the pads etc. – leads me.
 Everything I do, is to ultimately facilitate safe disengagement at the first opportunity; this goal also helps me avoid the risk of using excessive force (i.e. I do only what’s necessary to give me the opportunity to get away safely).

 Obviously, some of these steps happen simultaneously, rather than sequentially, however laying them out in this fashion, allows me to have a checklist of things that I need to do, if involved in some form of spontaneous social violence.
 It also gives me something to focus on, and have a plan that I’m working to, which is one of the ways I control my fear, and prevent my overall response from being one of panic.
 Having something to do in that moment, is better than trying to work out what you should do.
 In terms of what to say, and when and how to de-escalate a situation, use the website’s search function to look for articles on “de-escalation”.
 Any de-escalation process you employ should be done whilst following these steps.